jlingford/ddg_rosetta/README.md

 ## Usage

 Please refer to the user guide .pdf for how to use RosettaDDGPrediction.
+Modules can also be called with a `--help` flag.

+Example code and scripts need to be changed per use case and won't work as is.

 Examples of how to run each step: